GamehoundProductions/blog-entries/blog/about.md

 Here, you can find my [Blog](https://gamehoundgames.com/blog), where I write about Video Games, Software Engineering and just some random stuff.

-**Subscribe to my Newsletter to get the newest post updates straight to Your virtual door!**
+**Subscribe to my Newsletter to get the newest post straight to Your virtual door!**

 [Weekly News Digest](https://gamehoundgames.com/news) is where you can find [subjectively] most relevant and interesting Video Game stories of the week, that I cherry-pick myself.
 At some point, I just got tired of all that noise provoking click-bait headlines a lot of modern news website do.
 So I've decided it to clean it up for people similar to myself in that regard.
 Though, I still have to go through the noise, but at least You don't have to.